 Let us chat

-Have you read this one?
+Have you read The Joy Luck Club by AMy Tan?
 Have you visited any place that you read about?
 Can you suggest any book that speaks of mother-daughter relationships?
 Let us talk.